sendbird/sendbird-calls-sdk-react-native/README.md

 ### Handle a current call

 During an ongoing call, a caller may mute or unmute their microphone by using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` methods.
-`DirectCallListener.onRemoteAudioSettingsChanged()` delegate method will notify any changes that a remote user makes on audio settings to the local user.
+`DirectCallListener.onRemoteAudioSettingsChanged()` listener method will notify any changes that a remote user makes on audio settings to the local user.

 The caller may start or stop video using the `directCall.startVideo()` or `directCall.stopVideo()` methods.
 If the remote user changes the video settings, the local user will be notified through the `DirectCallListener.onRemoteVideoSettingsChanged()` listener.